Why this American couple chose Seville

 What part of the city do you live in?
 Where do most foreigners settle in Seville?

 Our Airbnb was in the “centro” area (what is usually referred to as the tourist district) but we quickly found a great apartment in the Triana burro (neighborhood).
-We live right off of a pedestrian mall, and have numerous markets, bars, restaurants, medical offices and all other things needed for a full life within a 5 minute walk.
-We live literally within seconds of the historic Isabel bridge which provides a quick access point for us to all of the city.
+That was our first apartment in Seville.
+We lived right off of a pedestrian mall, and had numerous markets, bars, restaurants, medical offices and all other things needed for a full life within a 5 minute walk.
+We lived literally within seconds of the historic Isabel bridge which provides a quick access point for us to all of the city.
 We purposefully do not own a car (bicycles though) and have no problems in venturing throughout the city, normally by foot.
 Seville is quite flat in topography and the city prioritizes walk/bike paths and public transportation (busses, subway, taxis are plentiful and cheap).

 From what we have discovered, there’s not one area in which foreigners have settled.
-We have encountered a few other Americans in Triana, but we have friends from France in another neighborhood (the Macarena area) and Latin American amigos in a section called the Arenal.
+We encountered a few other Americans in Triana, have friends from France in another neighborhood (the Macarena area) and Latin American amigos in a section called the Arenal.

 Did you get help in finding your 1st apartment?
 Did you organize that prior to coming to Spain? (bonus question: was having a lease a requirement of your NLV?
 It is for some people depending on where they’re coming from).